-Logic of the Evolution of Standards of Attractiveness

-Observable cues such as full lips and clear skin are hypothesized to become part of evolved standards of female attractiveness because of their link with fertility (immediate probability of reproduction) or reproductive value (future reproductive potential)
+Figure 4.
+Graph depicts the logic of the hypothesis of evolved standards of beauty.
+Observable cues such as full lips and clear skin are hypothesized to become part of evolved standards of female attractiveness because of their link with fertility (immediate probability of reproduction) or reproductive value (future reproductive potential).
+WHR = waist-to-hip ratio.